Whatsapp

 ```

-The API refuses with HTTP 409 rather than silently queueing — a trader expects an alert to either deliver or fail loudly, not appear later out of nowhere.
+The API refuses with HTTP 409 rather than silently queueing.
+A trader expects an alert to either deliver or fail loudly, not appear later out of nowhere.

 **Recipient Forms**